Your partner for seamless WEEE compliance under the ElektroG

 Legally secure and up to date with Noventiz

-The new Electrical and Electronic Equipment Act has been in force since 2022.
+The updated Electrical and Electronic Equipment Act has been in force since January 2026.
+Here are the most important changes at a glance.

 The government has amended the ElektroG.
 One of the objectives is to achieve a minimum collection rate of 65% for WEEE as required by the EU.
 The amendment to the Electrical and Electronic Equipment Act imposes important new obligations on online retailers, and for the first time, on online marketplace operators.